 As a baby’s vision begins to organise, movement becomes increasingly interesting to observe.
 Objects that glide slowly through space allow the eyes to practise following motion and maintaining focus.

 Among the animal mobiles, the Montessori Whale mobile stands out for its calm movement and simple, recognisable shapes.
-Its calm colours and slow movement invite the baby’s eyes to follow the shapes gently across space.
-Although animal mobiles are typically introduced after the first sequence of Montessori visual mobiles, the Whale mobile can sometimes appear earlier because of its strong contrast and simple forms.
+Its slow, natural motion invites the baby’s eyes to follow gently across space, supporting early visual tracking without overstimulation.
+Although animal mobiles are typically introduced after the first sequence of Montessori visual mobiles, the Whale mobile can sometimes be offered earlier.
+Its strong contrast and clear forms make it accessible even when vision is still developing, while also preparing the baby for more complex movement.

-Unlike earlier Montessori visual mobiles that introduce contrast, colour, and depth step by step, the Whale mobile brings these elements together in a natural scene.
-The slow, gentle movement of the whales invites sustained observation without overwhelming the visual field.
+Unlike earlier Montessori visual mobiles that introduce contrast, colour, and depth step by step, the Montessori Whale mobile brings these elements together in a single, coherent scene.

 What the Montessori Whale Mobile Looks Like